AnswerDotAI/fastmigrate/README.md

 ### Rollback Guarantees

-FastMigrate provides a robust backup/restore mechanism to ensure database integrity:
+FastMigrate provides a simple backup/restore mechanism to ensure database integrity:

 1. **Full Database Backup**: Before executing each migration script (SQL, Python, or Shell), FastMigrate creates a complete backup of the database file.